 Procedure for putting together a course pack to be sold at the Bookstore:

-- Submit requests with original documents or full citations to Sue Conant or the Library staff at the Circulation Desk.
+- Submit requests with original documents or full citations to the Library staff at the Circulation Desk.

 - Deadline: At least 2 full weeks prior to the start of a semester.